 - Wear appropriate clothing, including hearing and eye protection, protective gloves, respiratory protection, and substantial, slip-resistant footwear.
 Tie back long hair, secure loose clothing, and do not wear loose jewelry. - Never allow children or untrained people to operate the machine.
 Local regulations may restrict the age of the operator.
-The owner is responsible for training all operators and mechanics. - Become familiar with the safe operation of the equipment, operator controls, and safety signs. - Know how to stop the machine and shut off the engine quickly. - Check that safety switches and guards are attached and functioning properly.
-Do not operate the machine unless they are functioning properly. - Before plowing, always inspect the machine to ensure that the plow blade is in good working condition. - Ensure that all fluid line connectors are tight and that all hoses are in good condition before applying pressure to the system. - Ensure that the operator platform is clear of snow and ice. - Become familiar with the area you are plowing; hidden obstructions such as curbs and pipes can damage your plow or machine.
+The owner is responsible for training all operators and mechanics. - Become familiar with the safe operation of the equipment, operator controls, and safety signs. - Know how to stop the machine and shut off the engine quickly. - Check that operator-presence controls, safety switches, and guards are attached and functioning properly.
+Do not operate the machine unless they are functioning properly. - Before plowing, always inspect the machine to ensure that the plow blade is in good working condition. - Ensure that all fluid line connectors are tight and that all hoses are in good condition before applying pressure to the system. - Become familiar with the area you are plowing; hidden obstructions such as curbs and pipes can damage your plow or machine.